Digital Storytelling: A Marketer’s Guide

 Podcasting, in its present form, has been around since the early 2000s.
 However, it’s experienced more growth in the past five years than it did in the previous decade-plus.

 Podcasting is unique in that it’s all audio.
 There’s no text or visuals.
-In some sense, this takes us back to the storytelling of our ancestors, who were reliant on sharing stories around campfires and hand-built amphitheaters.
+In some sense, this takes us back to the storytelling of our ancestors, who were reliant on sharing digital story/digital stories around campfires and hand-built amphitheaters.

 The power of podcasting is that you’re able to reach people in “dead” moments that are otherwise impossible to take advantage of with blogs, videos, or social media.
 Dead moments include working out, driving to work, mowing the lawn, or cooking dinner.
 It doesn’t matter what the individual is doing, podcasting gives you a tool for telling your story in an immersive way.
 There’s a lot of power to be extracted from wielding this tool.